neurospin/deep_folding/README.rst

 Prerequisites
 -------------

-Anatomist parts (anatomist_tools) must run with brainvisa installed and python2
+Anatomist parts (anatomist_tools) must run with brainvisa installed

 Deep learning part (preprocessing and utils) must run with python3 and works with pytorch.